ekeric13/sql-query-optimization-guide/README.md

 * **Order By and Group By**: Consider columns used in ORDER BY and GROUP BY clauses.

 3. **Selectivity**
-* High Selectivity First: Place columns with high selectivity (i.e., columns with a wide range of unique values) at the beginning of the index.
+* **High Selectivity First**: Place columns with high selectivity (i.e., columns with a wide range of unique values) at the beginning of the index.
 High selectivity columns help narrow down the result set more effectively.

 4. **Query Patterns**
 * **Common Column Combinations**: Analyze your query patterns.
 If certain columns often appear together in queries, they are good candidates for a compound index.